 As you may have worked out by now, the 80s sound was all about space and power.
 Everything needed to sound huge and spacious in order to define how new and different it was from the past.
 A lot of music prior to the 80s was very clinical in the way it was recorded.
 Tight micing and precise EQ work meant that things were clean, tight and relatively dry.
 Everything changed with the technology of the 80s!

-After that, it’s all down to a further liberal usage of reverb and then delays to create cavernous, cascading patterns that swell and fill up all of the space available in the stereo field.
-It’s very quick and easy to distinguish 80s music sound due to it’s (sometimes overbearing) use of reverb and spacial effects.
+After that, it’s all down to further liberal usage of reverb and then delays to create cavernous, cascading patterns that swell and fill up all of the space available in the stereo field.
+It’s very quick and easy to distinguish 80s music sound due to its (sometimes overbearing) use of reverb and spatial effects.
 If this is the sound you want, you seriously can’t have too much.

 3. The Rise of the Synthesizer

 Along with 80s music came 80s technology.
 Audio synthesizers became far more affordable and accessible to the average musician.
 Models such as the Yamaha DX7 became as common as guitars during the 80s.
 A lot of their preset sound banks have been emulated by modern software because they became so iconic.
 This means that you can make use of the right sounds, even if you can’t get your hands on an original.
 Certain definitive piano sounds along with huge pads help to invoke that 80s sound and feel.
 If there is something you take away from this article, it’s that 80s production techniques will help to beef up your mixes, even if you don’t want to sound 80s.